-The Pioneer Valley (see resources) is one of New England's most beautiful and intellectually vibrant locations.
+The Pioneer Valley is one of New England's most beautiful and intellectually vibrant locations.
 The valley's unique character draws upon the cultural, social, and academic presence of the Five College Community as well as the spectacular setting of the Connecticut River amid the hilly terrain of western Massachusetts.

-Across the street from the main campus, the Village Commons (shown below) is home to a variety of retail boutiques, several restaurants, a coffeehouse, a first-run movie theater, and the renowned Odyssey Bookshop.
+Across the street from the main campus, the Village Commons is home to a variety of retail boutiques, several restaurants, a coffeehouse, a first-run movie theater, and the renowned Odyssey Bookshop.

 Northampton and Amherst are favorite destinations for shopping, café hopping, and dining.

 Just a few miles from campus, Skinner State Park offers spectacular views of the valley from atop Mount Holyoke, the mountain for which the College was named and where Mountain Day is traditionally celebrated.